arbor-sim/arbor/doc/morphology.rst

 a radius that tapers from 1 μm to 0.5 μm.
 The two child branches are attached to the end of the first branch, and taper from from 0.5 μ m to 0.2 μm.

+*TODO* code below needs updating.
+The example itself is solid.

 .. code:: Python